sombriks/it-works-on-my-machine/README.md

 But I want to explore the luxury to not spend time configuring an environment.

+## Tested hosts

+So far, it works on:

+- fedora 35 with podman-compose
+- kde neon (ubuntu) with official docker-compose

+It fails on:

+- windows 10 with docker-compose
+- mac-book air (2021) with m1 chip with docker-compose
+- mac-book air (2021) with m1 chip with podman-compose from brew

+Containers are not java.
+There is no _write once, run everywhere_ here.
+It is important to create an image supported by the host, otherwise it will not work.

 ## Caveats

 So far, I see plenty of advantages using it to set up a production environment.